kubernetes-sigs/external-dns/docs/tutorials/aws.md

 ```

-Make a note of the ID of the hosted zone you just created.
+Make a note of the ID of the hosted zone you just created, which will serve as the value for my-hostedzone-identifier.

 ```console
 $ aws route53 list-hosted-zones-by-name --output json --dns-name "external-dns-test.my-org.com." | jq -r '.HostedZones[0].Id'